What are we doing?

 Most areas will benefit from a standard bench and a garbage/recycling bin that has advertising on it.
 The furniture is supplied, serviced and managed by an external company.
 Bins and benches in the downtown core, on traditional mainstreets, as well as in Ottawa’s Business Improvement Areas (BIAs) will stay free from advertising.
 They will also look different.
 The City is responsible for providing and maintaining them.
 We are currently in the process of testing four pre-selected bins and eight benches.

-Main Street, North-East corner of Hawthorne
+Main Street, near Hawthorne

 Why are we doing what we are doing?